 By acquiring new skills, you can purposefully reshape your neural connections to make yourself happier.
 With experience, you can rewire your neurons.
 For example, the more you do a certain sport and enjoy doing it, the more you´ll naturally see sporting activities as fun and rewarding.

-Where emotional stress and anxiety come from?
+Where do emotional stress and anxiety come from?

 Our emotions and behaviors are affected by the hormones serotonin, dopamine, and endorphins, which increase our energy level, reduce stress and make use of seeking rewards.
 However, both too many and too few of these hormones make people suffer.